How can I apply to the doctorate in physical therapy program?

 No, all prerequisite courses need to be done before you start.

-The Human Anatomy and Human Physiology courses needs to be a 4 credit courses with labs.
-Often these are either seperate courses, or are combined in Human Anatomy and Physiology 1 and Human Anatomy and Physiology 2.
+The Human Anatomy and Human Physiology courses need to be 4 credit courses with labs.
+Often these are either separate courses, or are combined in Human Anatomy and Physiology 1 and Human Anatomy and Physiology 2.
 Applicants cannot mix the style of preparation in this area.
 For example, if you have taken a Human Anatomy course, you must take a Human Physiology course; or if you have taken Human Anatomy and Physiology 1, you must take Human Anatomy and Physiology 2.
-We have not yet heard ofon-line courses that include lab components.
-As a result, on-line anatomy and physiology courses have not been sufficient.

 Will any two Chemistry courses or any two Physics courses suffice?

-The Chemistry and Physics courses need to be lab courses and need to be an introduction and second level.
+The Chemistry and Physics courses need to be lab courses and need to include an introduction and second level course.
 Often these are offered as Physics 1 and Physics 2; General Chemistry 1 and General Chemistry 2.
 Many applicants have also taken Introduction to Chemistry and Organic Chemistry; that sequence also works well.

 Will any two Psychology courses suffice?

-As with the Chemistry and Physics requirement, an introductory and an upper level psychology course is required.
-Developmental Psychology, Abnormal Psychology, and Experimental Psychology are common upper level courses taken by applicants.
+As with the Chemistry and Physics requirement, an introductory and an upper level psychology content course are required.
+Developmental Psychology, Abnormal Psychology, Social, Adolescent, and Experimental Psychology are examples of upper level psychology content courses.
+Please note: Statistics offered by a Psychology Department does not count as a content course in Psychology.
+Other courses offered with ‘psychology’ in the title but offered by a non-Psychology Department (Sports Psychology offered by an Exercise Science Department) are considered on a case-by-case basis.

-I'm applying and have AP credit for a prerequisite course.
-How do I indicate that on the form?
+I'm applying and have AP credit for a prerequisite course; will you accept these credits?

 The Physical Therapy Department at URI participates in the Physical Therapist Centralized Application Service (PTCAS).
 Applicants for the 2014 entering class can apply online using the PTCAS Web application, beginning in July 2013.
 To learn more about the PTCAS application process, please visit www.ptcas.org.